monsieurr/bouteille/README.md

 # bouteille
 Bouteille project, TCP server w/ multiple clients with the possibility to send/receive and modify stored messages.

-- written in C
+- written in C++
-- using only standard libraries
+- working on it now

 Created by **@Monsieur**